daviwil/ide-powershell/README.md

 [build dependencies for node-gyp](https://github.com/nodejs/node-gyp#on-unix) that must be installed first depending on your platform.

+> NOTE: This is a temporary measure until precompiled binaries for `node-pty` can
+> be included with the `terminal-tab` package.

-Once the build dependencies have been installed, you can install the `ide-powershell` package and its dependencies in Atom:
+Once the build dependencies have been installed, you can install the `ide-powershell` package!

+## Installation

+You can easily install this package using the following command

 ```
-$ apm install language-powershell terminal-tab-service atom-ide-ui ide-powershell
+apm install ide-powershell
 ```

+You can also find this package in Atom by running the command "Settings View: Install Packages and Themes" and then search for and install `ide-powershell`

 ## Development

-1. Follow the instructions in the Prerequisites section above but **exclude** the `ide-powershell` package from the `apm install` command
+1. Follow the instructions in the Prerequisites section above

 2. Fork this repo, clone it to a local folder, and go to that folder in a terminal